OctopusDeploy/docs/docs/deployments/patterns/rollbacks/index.md

 ### Calculating Deployment Mode

-When a release is deployed to an environment there are three deployment scenarios known as "Deployment Mode."
+When a release is deployed to an environment, three deployment scenarios are known as "Deployment Mode."

-- **Deploy**: First time the release is deployed to the environment.
+- **Deploy**: The first time the release is deployed to the environment.
 For example, `2021.2.1` is deployed.
-- **Rollback**: Previous version is re-deployed to the environment.
+- **Rollback**: The previous version is re-deployed to the environment.
 For example, `2021.2.1` is rolled back to `2021.1.10`.
-- **Redeployment**: Same release is re-deployed to the environment.
-For example, `2021.2.1` is re-deployed the same environment because a new web server was added.
+- **Redeployment**: The same release is re-deployed to the environment.
+For example, `2021.2.1` is re-deployed the same environment because a new webserver was added.

 Calculating deployment mode is done by comparing the system variable `Octopus.Release.CurrentForEnvironment.Number` with the system variable `Octopus.Release.Number`.